Stabilization by Noise of a $\mathbb{C}^2$-Valued Coupled System: Introduction

 When $\sigma=0$, equation (\ref{eq:zn}) has $n$ explosive trajectories, each of which lies along the ray ${\rm arg}(z)=2\pi k/n$, $k\in \{0,1,\cdots, n-1\}$.
 As shown in Figure \ref{fig:zsqphase}, for $n=1$, there is one explosive trajectory, when $z=$ Re$(z)>0$.
 Intuitively, we need just enough noise to perturb the explosive trajectory onto a stable path.
-Notice in Figure \ref{fig:zsqtraj}, for the initial condition $z_0=2$, we have an explosive red trajectory when $\sigma=0$ and a nonexplosive blue trajectory when $\sigma\neq 0$.
+Notice in Figure \ref{fig:zsqtraj}, for the initial condition $z_0=2$, we have an explosive trajectory (indicated in red) when $\sigma=0$ and a nonexplosive trajectory (indicated in blue) when $\sigma\neq 0$.
 In addition, the blue trajectory follows a similar pattern shown in Figure \ref{fig:zsqphase}.
 Hence, when $\sigma\neq 0$, we have a stabilized system.

-One of the main tools Herzog and Mattingly used to prove that system (\ref{eq:poly}) is ergodic is Lyapunov theory.
-That is, we want to find a \textit{Lyapunov function} $\varphi\in C^2(\mathbb{C}:[0,\infty))$ such that \begin{enumerate} \item $\varphi(z)\to \infty$ as $|z|\to\infty$; and \item $\mathcal{L}\varphi(z)\to -\infty$ as fast as possible as $|z|\to\infty$, \end{enumerate} where $\mathcal{L}$ is the infinitesimal generator of the SDE (\ref{eq:poly}).
-If such a function exists for the process $z_t$ in (\ref{eq:poly}), then the system is nonexplosive, and there exists an invariant measure.
-Intuitively, this Lyapunov function guarantees that our process decays rapidly.
-However, identifying the ``correct'' Lyapunov functions is difficult in general; see \cite{2011, noise1} for their explicit construction.

-From the physics perspective, equations (\ref{eq:poly}) and (\ref{eq:zn}) are interesting because they correspond to complex-valued Langevin equations arising from minimization of certain complex-valued energy functionals, also better known as \emph{path integrals} (but with non-positive-definite integrands).
+From the physics perspective, equations (\ref{eq:poly}) and (\ref{eq:zn}) are interesting because they correspond to complex-valued Langevin equations arising from minimization of certain complex-valued energy functionals, also known as \emph{path integrals} (but with non-positive-definite integrands).
 Making sense of these path integrals will lead to better understanding of lattice gauge quantum chromodynamics (QCD) models.
 Recently, G. Aarts and collaborators have studied special cases of (\ref{eq:poly}) and (\ref{eq:zn}) from the numerical point-of-view, \emph{cf.\@} \cite{Aarts1, Aarts2} and references therein.
 They have numerically calculated the invariant measure of the SDE, and obtained an approximate spectrum of the infinitesimal generator of the SDE.
-However, there is still work to do to bridge the gap between the stochastic analysis (ergodicity, exponential convergence to equilibrium) and the numerical calculations (spectral simulations, physics implications) on these SDEs.
+However, there is still work to do to bridge the gap between the stochastic analysis (ergodicity, exponential convergence to equilibrium) and the numerical calculations (spectral simulations, physics implications) for these SDEs.

-The primary goal of this paper is to extend (\ref{eq:poly}) and (\ref{eq:zn}) to the multivariate setting.
-Specifically, we consider the $\mathbb{C}^2$-valued system of ODEs